ashleydavis/the-data-wrangler-blog/_posts/2019-12-04-kub-cluster-quick.markdown

 az aks get-versions --location australiaeast --query "orchestrators[-1].orchestratorVersion" --output tsv
 ```

 Take note of the version number.
-At the time of writing the latest version in my location is `1.14.8` so that's the version I'm using for this blog post.
+At the time of writing, the latest version in my location is `1.14.8` so that's the version I'm using for this blog post.

 ## Create a resource group